Ringkøbing: Main sights

 Today the centre of Ringkøbing has some quaint old streets, most of which lead towards the water of the fjord.

 Ringkøbing Church was built in the early 15th century, and its tower, which is wider on top than on the bottom, was erected ca. 1550.
 The church houses two organs: the oldest in the west pulpit was built by Demant & Son in 1861 with a baroque facade from 1633; the other from 1974 is by Frobenius & Sons.
 As the result of a restoration in 1995–1996, the church has a number of modern features, including an altarpiece by Arne Haugen Sørensen and a glass baptismal font.

 Economy

 Ringkjøbing Landbobank is headquartered in Ringkøbing.

+Transportation

+Rail

+Ringkøbing is served by Ringkøbing railway station.
+It is located on the Esbjerg-Struer railway line and offers regional train services to Skjern and Holstebro with onward connections to the rest of Denmark.